Kaboom! (video game): Reception

 In his book Video Games (1982), Daniel Cohen said Kaboom! was among the best video games, specifically praising the engaging character of the Mad Bomber.
 Cohen compared the character to Pac-Man, noting the personality of the character changing, such as his smile when the player misses a bomb and his frown when the player reached high scores.
 Rick Vogt in The Miami Herald also enjoyed the Mad Bomber's reactions, while ultimately finding that the game would only predominantly appeal to children who were "easily frustrated with the space games saturating the market."

 Reviewing the port for the Atari 8-bit computers, Computer Entertainer found it superior to the Atari 2600 adaptation, noting better graphics and the added "Pitch and Catch" variation.
 Other reviewers commented on the gameplay, such as David Duberman of Antic who found the game cute and the acknowledged the gameplay as simple "but not by any means easy".
 Softline dismissed the gameplay, stating that there was "no real game here, just a test of paddle controls."
 The reviewer suggested that Atari computer games had "passed the stage of evolution of Kaboom! is in-they want more sophistication."
+Creative Computing said that the Atari 8-bit version was just as fun as, and improved on, the 2600 version.

 Retrospective reviews

-William Cassidy of GameSpy commented on Kaboom!s in 2003, stating that it involved twitch gameplay, a style which was popular in arcades and consoles around the time of the games release.
+William Cassidy of GameSpy commented on Kaboom! in 2003, stating that it involved twitch gameplay, a style which was popular in arcades and consoles around the time of the games release.
 The style involved acquiring quick reflexes and began to recede in popularity when more complicated games were released that involved more intricate puzzle solving.
 Cassidy said Kaboom! was "one of the most addictive and entrancing twitch games ever made" which "manages to walk the line, perfectly balanced between challenge and cheapness".
 Scott Alan Marriott of AllGame praised the game's simplicity and addictiveness while Flux magazine included the Atari 2600 version at 85th on their Top 100 Video Games list in 1995.
 Mat Allen of Retro Gamer referred to Kaboom!, along with River Raid (1982), Pitfall II: Lost Caverns (1984), Ghostbusters (1984), Little Computer People (1985) and Alter Ego (1986) as one of the best games from Activision's classic period.